Turkey Stuffing with Bacon & Apples

 What's your favorite part about Thanksgiving or Christmas dinner?

-Making the stuffing has become a family affair, with even my boys helping chop the apples and onions.
+Making the stuffing has become a family affair, with my boys chopping apples and onions.
 I guess you can say my stuffing is made with love.
-Enjoy!

 - 1 onion, chopped